 Commission based partnerships

-These tend to be less structure arrangements where a third party is looking to work with your company to promote your product or service in return for a commission payment for any sales generated.
-These could be loosely structured partnerships agreements, independent sales agents, white label partners (selling your product or service under their branding) or affiliates.
+These tend to be less structured arrangements.
+Usually where a third party is looking to work with your company to promote your product or service in return for a commission payment for any sales generated.
+These could be loosely structured partnership agreements, independent sales agents, white label partners (selling your product or service under their branding) or affiliates.
 The benefits of these type of arrangements is that there is only a cost to the sale, once the sale has already taken place.
 They are doing all of the promoting on your behalf and you are merely fulfilling the product or service promise.
 Although you are relinquishing some of the margin, what you are saving in terms of sales and marketing time and cost usually far outweighs this.
 There are a number of cloud based affiliate tracking software solutions which also takes the headache out of the administration of such an agreement.

 Stage 2 – Evaluate the Opportunities